Friedemann Eichhorn: Biography and career

 Eichhorn has performed with many orchestras, including the St. Petersburg Philharmonic and Symphony, the Munich Symphony Orchestra, the Hamburg Symphonies, and the Southwest Germany Radio Symphony Orchestra.
 He has performed at a number of music festivals, including the Schleswig Holstein Music Festival, Kronberg Cello-Festival, Menuhin-Festival Gstaad, Focus Festival, New York, and Killington, Vermont.
 He has worked with conductors such as Yehudi Menuhin, Howard Griffiths and David Stahl, and performed with musicians such as Yuri Bashmet, Gidon Kremer, and Igor Oistrach.
 As a chamber musician, he was worked with Julius Berger, Alexander Huelshoff, José Gallardo, Gerhard Oppitz and Thomas Müller-Pering.

 Eichhorn has recorded a number of CDs, for the Hänssler Classic, Claves, and Naxos labels.
 He has recorded works by Hermann, Rode, Servais and others.

 Eichhorn teaches violin at the Liszt School of Music in Weimar, Germany, and is the Artistic Director of the Kronberg Academy in Kronberg, Germany.

+Friedemann is married to violinist Alexia Eichhorn, who also teaches at the Liszt School of Music.
+Their son is pianist Justus Eichhorn.